mkitchingh/smtp-relay/README.md

 # SMTP Relay
-Production-ready SMTP relay with service and GUI.
+Production-ready Windows SMTP relay with service and GUI.